-Further purposes of the Bright Ideas Community Enrichment Fund include, but are not limited to, providing for the promotion of and public awareness of the human services, recreational programming, art, cultural, and humanities needs and issues of the City of Ottumwa and Wapello County.
+We are always looking to support new and innovative ideas and efforts that can have measurable impact on the residents and communities in Wapello County.
+Further purposes of the Bright Ideas Community Enrichment Fund include, but are not limited to, providing for the promotion of and expanding access and distribution of human services, recreational programming, art, cultural, and humanities needs and issues of the City of Ottumwa and Wapello County.
+Thank you for considering us as a prospective partner in your work!

 Eligibility Criteria for Grant Requests